Miami News

 Read More Hope amid heartbreak for Amendment 4

-Majority vote for reproductive rights signals bipartisan support Amelia Orjuela Da Silva Nov 12, 2024 On election night, as the results of Florida’s Amendment 4 poured in, Natasha Sutherland was…
+Majority vote for reproductive rights signals bipartisan support Amelia Orjuela Da Silva Nov 12, 2024 On election night, as the results of Florida’s Amendment 4 poured in, Natasha Sutherland was surrounded by a mix of hope and heartbreak.
+The overwhelming support for the amendment, which sought to enshrine abortion rights in the state constitution, was…

 Read More New high-rises and vanishing roots in West Grove